scikit-image/scikit-image/INSTALL.rst

 recommend adding the conda-forge channel for the most up-to-date version of many dependencies.
-Some dependencies we use (for testing and documentation) are not available from the default anaconda channel.
+Some dependencies we use (for testing and documentation) are not available from the default Anaconda channel.
 Please follow the official `conda-forge installation instructions <https://conda-forge.org/#about>`_ before you get started.